Cary-Box

 PSTN has been the backbone of the UK’s phone network for decades, so this move to an all-digital network may sound drastic.
 However, as an essentially 20th-century technology, the PSTN network is increasingly out of kilter with the demands of modern communications.

-The move to an all-digital network isn’t just because the old phone system is, well, old, all-digital communications are simply better.
+The move to an all-digital network isn’t just because the old phone system is old; all-digital communications are better.
 Even at the most basic level, you’ll be able to make and take calls on any device, from wherever you are, from the same number.
-You’ll link your business applications and systems with video chat, calls, and collaboration, so you’re closer to customers and colleagues alike.
-Factor in the lower costs that IP can bring; it makes sense to go digital as soon as possible.
+You’ll link your business applications and systems with video chat, calls, and collaboration, making you closer to customers and colleagues.
+Factor in the lower costs that IP can bring; going digital as soon as possible makes sense.

 The All-IP network delivers voice calls using the same infrastructure as data and using VoIP (Voice over Internet Protocol) technology.

-VoIP enables voice calls to be transmitted over a company’s existing internet connection, simplifying the system by requiring less hardware than traditional systems.
-When it was first introduced, this solution seemed risky due to its reliance on internet quality; however, nowadays, VoIP has become a viable option with the advent of faster broadband speeds.
+VoIP enables voice calls to be transmitted over a company’s internet connection, simplifying the system by requiring less hardware than traditional systems.
+When it was first introduced, this solution seemed risky due to its reliance on internet quality; however, nowadays, VoIP has become a viable option with faster broadband speeds.

 Over-the-top applications deliver VoIP, which can be accessed on a range of devices, from desk phones to mobiles, tablets, and computers, with added features regularly updated.
 This flexibility makes VoIP an attractive option for businesses.